Table of Contents

 Gross receipts tax

 Delaware imposes a tax on the total receipts of an LLC received from selling goods or supplying services in the state.
 The tax rates depend on different business types and activities (ranging from 0.0945% to 0.7468%).
-For more information on the rates, you can see them here.
+More information on the rates.

 A business must file a tax return (online) and pay such tax on a quarterly or monthly basis.
 New businesses are set up as quarterly filers as default.
-On a quarterly basis, the due day is the last day of the first month after the end of the quarter.
-On a monthly basis, the due day is the 20th day of the following month.
+Every quarter, the due day is the last day of the first month after the end of the quarter.
+Monthly, the due day is the 20th day of the following month.

 Delaware withholding tax